Mayukhdeb/torch-dreams/README.md

 plt.show()
 ```

-## You can also optimize activations from multiple models simultaneously
+## Visualize elements from different from multiple models simultaneously

 First, let's pick 2 models and specify which layers we'd want to work with